section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

 ### Introduction
-Micro Focus Visual COBOL is a modern development package that enables developers to maintain, create, and upgrade their systems for streamlining application development and delivery.
+Micro Focus Visual COBOL is a modern development package that enables developers to maintain, create, and upgrade their systems to streamline application development and delivery.
 Visual COBOL is a multi-language Integrated Development Environment (IDE).

 `ADO` is a Microsoft technology that stands for `ActiveX Data Object`.
 It is a collection of [ActiveX](https://en.wikipedia.org/wiki/ActiveX) controls that give you programmatic access to Microsoft's most recent data access technologies.
-As the name suggests, it's a wrapper for fundamental database access techniques.

 In simple words, ADO acts as a middleware between the programming language and the database.
 The developers write programs to access the data, without knowing how the database is implemented.

 `ADO.NET` is a collection of programming elements that allow programmers to retrieve data and data services from a database.

-It is most typically used by programmers to access and alter data in relational database systems, but it may also retrieve data from non-relational data sources.
+Typically, programmers access and alter data in relational database systems (RDBMS), but they can also retrieve data from non-relational data sources.

-First-class languages are supported by the `.NET` framework's API. `.NET` can use the existing classes with API, rather than having to reinvent the wheel for accessing the data.
+First-class languages are supported by the `.NET` framework's API. `.NET` can access the existing classes using API, rather than having to reinvent the wheel for accessing the data.

 It's essentially a set of access and manipulation processes that a developer can utilize to gain access to his or her data.